Black activists warn Facebook hasn't done enough to stop racist harassment

 Zingapan isn’t the first activist or Facebook user granted a meeting with the company after feeling abused and underserved by the platform.
 Nearly a decade ago, representatives of the Jewish community and women’s groups complained to Facebook about harassment on the platform and the spread of hate, making the first of many journeys to Menlo Park to warn Facebook about the growing problem of hate speech on its platform.
 And in February 2016, company representatives met with five activists representing the Black Lives Matter movement and racial justice organizations.
 While Facebook had become a valuable organizing and messaging tool for the movement, the organizers complained about constant hate on the platform—violent threats and images and racial epithets.
 For years, activists have warned that hate speech leads to doxxing, stalking, and other real life harms.
 Making matters worse, Facebook sometimes blocked BLM activists’ and groups’ pages for no apparent reason or for minor infractions of the company’s then-opaque content policies.
 (Facebook did not release its community standards enforcement policies until 2018.)

-“It felt like an obligatory meeting where Facebook told us, in very nice words, that they really couldn’t do anything to help us,” Shanelle Matthews, who attended as the then-communications director for the Black Lives Matter Global Network, told Mother Jones last year.
+“It felt like an obligatory meeting where Facebook told us, in very nice words, that they really couldn’t do anything to help us,” Shanelle Matthews, who attended toe 2016 meeting as the then-communications director for the Black Lives Matter Global Network, told Mother Jones last year.

 Despite the intervening years, what Zingapan shared with Facebook last month sounds familiar.
 “You’re blocking us but on our posts,” she recalled explaining, “whites supremacists…are coming after us, like physically coming after us, trying to find out where our locations are.”
 Zingapan and supporters who follow her page constantly flag racist comments on Black Zebra’s videos and livestreams.
 “I’m having to reimagine my work and how I do things because the platform that I’m on is not providing me the safety that I need,” she says.